microtrain/bootcamp/06-CSS/01-CSSBasics.md

 ## Specificity Rules

-The following list from the weakest to stringest selectors when it comes to implementing css rules.
+The following list from the weakest to strongest selectors when it comes to implementing css rules.
 Inline style trump all, while ```!important``` can force an override of a higher lower level selector; this should be used sparingly.

 * universal selector (*)
 * element selector (h1, p, a)